mariellefoster/plots_and_projects/README.md

 ## Vampire House Story
 - Story where there are three houses inside each other.
 There are vampires outside and they will talk to you and try to get you to let them in, and so only the bravest and wisest can go to the outer layer of the house

+## Music Video
+- Music video where each room has a separate track of the song (different intrument) playing
+- song is the whole house